 Glycolic Acid is basically called a fruit acid and can be derived from sugarcane.
-It is a kind of alpha hydroxy that are mainly derived from natural ingredients.
-It’s especially used to treat acne and other skin aging issues.(1)
+It is a kind of alpha hydroxy that is mainly derived from natural ingredients.
+It’s specifically used to treat acne and other skin aging issues(1).

 Glycolic acid is considered to be a natural product as it is derived from sugarcane, it is thus also classified under the same category as citrus fruits are.
 This is used for a number of skin issues ranging from wrinkles, pigmentation, aging, and acne.